 Chickens love eating pumpkins, gourds and squash, so donâ€™t throw out your edible autumn decorations this fall.
 These vegetables (technically, they are fruits) can be used to combat boredom and promote flock health year-round.

 In addition, chickens find eating these items highly entertaining.
 Most varieties store well, so itâ€™s a good idea to stock up in the fall while theyâ€™re plentiful and use them throughout the year to keep your flock healthy.

 Many chicken-keepers recommend feeding chickens pumpkin or squash seeds for a week each fall and spring to help prevent internal parasite overloads.
-However, despite being frequently recommended for worm prevention, no evidence exists that proves efficacy of the seeds from these plants as a dewormer in chickens.
+However, despite being frequently recommended for worm prevention, no evidence exists that proves efficacy of the seeds from these plants as a natural dewormer in chickens.
 One reason: There has been no driving economic reason to fund such studies.

 There has, however, been an increase in concern over parasitic worms becoming resistant to all commercially available synthetic dewormers.
-As such, researchers have studied other livestock using the seeds of the gourd family plants, hoping that natural dewormers can be found to replace the synthetic anthelmintics that are becoming ineffective.
+As such, researchers have studied other livestock using the seeds of the gourd family plants, hoping that a natural dewormer can be found to replace the synthetic anthelmintics that are becoming ineffective.

-It seems reasonable to believe that if these seeds can reduce parasitic worms in other animals, they might also help in poultry.
+It seems reasonable to believe that if these seeds can reduce parasitic worms in other animals, they might also help as a natural dewormer in poultry.

 Why Deworm Chickens?

 All chickens that have access to the outdoors probably carry parasitic worms.
 They just naturally pick them up as they peck and scratch in the dirt.